jcpoulson/react-photo-gallery/README.md

-This Project is a lightweight and modern photo gallery built using the popular React library.
+This Project is a lightweight and modern photo gallery built using the popular React library